Porges/ways-to-play/src/games/pigeon-lottery/index.md

 **king**.

-Casinos provide ‘keno books’ which indicate various ways to mark way tickets and the corresponding payoffs depending on what catches are made.
-In some cases certain payoffs are “enhanced” and pay more than they would on a straight ticket.[@CompleteGuideWinningKeno p.
+Casinos provide ‘keno books’ which indicate various ways to mark way tickets and the corresponding payoffs depending on what catches are made.{%fn%}Examples can be found here for [Bally’s Las Vegas](https://archive.org/details/50000kenoballyslv87) or the [Sahara Las Vegas](https://archive.org/details/kenopayguide).{%endfn%} In some cases certain payoffs are “enhanced” and pay more than they would on a straight ticket.[@CompleteGuideWinningKeno p.
 128]

 ### Alternative bets